 When most people heard the vocal group Riff singing, the ensemble didn’t even have that name yet.
 They had all attended Eastside High School in Paterson together, and had sung together as The Playboys.
 In the 1989 Morgan Freeman movie “Lean on Me,” based on the true story of controversial Eastside principal Joe Clark, they sang the school’s alma mater beautifully in a key scene.
 Soon, they had adopted the name Riff, landed a record deal, and made the Top 40 in 1991 with “My Heart Is Failing Me.”
-Check it out below.

 They had some other minor hits, too, including “White Men Can’t Jump,” from the soundtrack of the 1992 movie.
 But they never made the Top 40 again.

-New Jersey celebrated its 350th birthday last year.
-And in the 350 Jersey Songs series, we are marking the occasion by posting 350 songs — one a day, for almost a year — that have something to do with the state, its musical history, or both.
-We started in September 2014, and will keep going until late in the summer.
+New Jersey celebrated its 350th birthday in 2014.
+And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
+To see the entire list, click here.

 Since launching in September 2014, NJArts.net, a 501(c)(3) organization, has become one of the most important media outlets for the Garden State arts scene.
 And it has always offered its content without a subscription fee, or a paywall.
 Its continued existence depends on support from members of that scene, and the state’s arts lovers.
 Please consider making a contribution of $20, or any other amount, to NJArts.net via PayPal, or by sending a check made out to NJArts.net to 11 Skytop Terrace, Montclair, NJ 07043.